American Gladiators (1989 TV series): Season 6–7

-Grand Champions automatically qualified for the second International Gladiators competition, which comprised most of the second half of season 7 and ultimately concluded the series.
+Season seven's tournament was conducted as one single-elimination tournament with a total of sixteen contenders.
+The Grand Champions for this season would be granted automatic berths in the second installment of International Gladiators to be held at the National Indoor Arena in Birmingham, England, which was where the British series was staged and which had also played host to the first edition of the tournament.
+The second international competition would comprise most of the second half of season seven, and ultimately would conclude the series for American audiences.

 The set

 During the first half of the first season, the show's set resembled that of an ancient Roman gladiatorial arena, with the stands raised high above the ground.
 For the second half, the show's set was changed into a modern indoor sports arena style.
 An onscreen clock was added in the second half of the season, which allowed viewers to see how much time a contender had left to complete an event.

 The hooded figures that officiated the games were replaced by veteran NFL referee Bob McElwee (No. 95).
 Starting in Season 2, former Pacific-10 football referee Larry Thompson became the referee.
 In case of ruling explanations, a host would interview the referee for an explanation.

 Production base

 The first two seasons were recorded on Stage 27 at Universal Studios Hollywood.
 Beginning with the third season and continuing for the rest of the run, the show relocated production to the CBS Studio Center in Studio City, Los Angeles.
 The studio used to tape the show was referred to on air as “Gladiator Arena”.